 In March 2010, Maria Shriver held a three-day Community Resources Fair in Fresno and Los Angeles through WE Connect.

-In 2010, The Women's Conference attracted more than 30,000 attendees and 150 world opinion leaders over three full days.
+In 2010, The Women's Conference, led by Maria Shriver, attracted more than 30,000 attendees and 150 world opinion leaders.

-On May 13, 2011, Maria Shriver posted a message for her Twitter followers, expressing gratitude for their kindness and support.
+On May 13, 2011, following her separation announcement, Maria Shriver posted a message for her Twitter followers expressing gratitude for their kindness and support.

-On May 17, 2011, Arnold Schwarzenegger publicly admitted to fathering Joseph Baena.
-Shriver described the admission as "painful and heartbreaking".
+On May 17, 2011, Arnold Schwarzenegger publicly admitted to fathering Joseph Baena with a household staff member.
+He confessed to Maria Shriver only after she confronted him.

-On April 30, 2013, NBC announced that Maria Shriver would rejoin the network as a special anchor.
+On April 30, 2013, NBC announced that Maria Shriver would rejoin the network as a special anchor, focusing on issues surrounding the shifting roles of women in American life.

-On October 18, 2013, Maria Shriver returned to the anchor desk on "Today", filling-in for Savannah Guthrie.
+On October 18, 2013, Maria Shriver returned to the anchor desk on Today, filling in for Savannah Guthrie, for the first time since 1998.

-In 2014, Maria Shriver published "The Shriver Report: A Woman's Nation Pushes Back from the Brink", which focuses on women and their children in poverty.
+In 2014, Maria Shriver published "The Shriver Report: A Woman's Nation Pushes Back from the Brink", a report about women and their children in poverty.

-In 2016, Maria Shriver published the coloring book "Color Your Mind", a coloring book for people with Alzheimer's.
+In 2016, Maria Shriver published "Color Your Mind", a coloring book for people with Alzheimer's.

 In 2017, the Alzheimer's Association awarded Maria Shriver with its first-ever Lifetime Achievement Award.